All Episodes

 We have others who are just looking to make noise.

-You know, there's there's a true dichotomy in the approach of how people are reacting to things that are happening in our society.
+You know, there's a true dichotomy in the approach of how people are reacting to things that are happening in our society.

 But I think one of the things that your book really points out is that we have to look back to our history to learn from all the things that happened.

-You know what the history is?
+You know what that history is?

-We our founders and framers, imperfect, but they got it right.
+Our founders and framers, imperfect, but they got it right.

-They and they also paid attention to what they were doing wrong.
+And they also paid attention to what they were doing wrong.

 And that's what we're trying to do now.

-And that's what you're saying with this book, you know.
+And that's what you're saying with this book, you know?

-And that's why the Father's Day to become a more perfect union and and ways to write wrongs and correct injustices and our history of doing so.
+It's to become a more perfect union and ways to right wrongs and correct injustices and our history of doing so.

-And it's a nice and let me say one more thing, because you won't say it.
+And it's a nice, and let me say one more thing because you won't say it.

 He bonded with the belt a lot.